 - CTO-1.1.
-Incorporate the provisions of AB 1358, the California Complete Streets Act of 2008, into roadway desian. construction. and maintenance activities. - street CTO-1.2.
-Implement the space allocation policy (RTC 8-085, April 28, 2009) in coordination road reconstruction with or resurfacing projects to provide road configurations that accommodate all travel modes. - CTO-1.3.
-Require new development to provide cross-parcel access and linkages from the development entrance to the public sidewalk system, transit stops, nearby employment and shopping centers, schools, parks, and other parcels for ease of pedestrian and cyclist access.
+Incorporate the provisions of AB 1358, the California Complete Streets Act of 2008, into roadway design, construction, and maintenance activities. - CTO-1.2.
+Implement the street space allocation policy (RTC 8-085, April 28, 2009) in coordination with road reconstruction or resurfacing projects to provide road configurations that accommodate all travel modes. - CTO-1.3.
+Require new development to provide cross-parcel access and linkages from the development entrance to the public sidewalk system, transit stops, nearby